cristianasc/EDC/project2/README.md

 database repositoryID : Spotify

-import testDB.brf file to reduce process time in our interface
+import testDB.rdf file to reduce process time in our interface